 Other frequently asked questions

-30. If I passed or have taken the USTET already but did not enroll this year, do I still need to apply through the USTAR?
+32. I passed the USTET before did not enroll, do I still need to apply again and through the USTAR?

-USTET results are valid only for the academic year they are applied for.
-You need to apply again, this year through the USTAR.
-Your credentials will be assessed based on the standards of the program set for the year and compared with the batch you are now hoping to enter with.
+USTET results are valid only for the academic year they are applied for so you need to apply again through the USTAR.
+Your credentials will be assessed based on the standards and requirements set by your chosen program for the coming academic year.

 You may request for a second copy of the payment slip from the bank.
 In case it is not retrieved, you must submit a notarized affidavit of loss.